 NOTE!
 Before making a new inventory, ensure that the products have the correct purchase price.

-1. Inventory the stock to zero through the process basket
+1. Inventory the stock to zero through the process basket.

-2. Check if there are products in stock whose balance is zero but have value.
-If such products are found, run the correction report to zero the stock value if necessary.
-Go to Products > Stock reports > Stock value correction report.
-More information about reports can be found in the Stock management reports help
+2. Check if there are products in stock whose balance is zero but that still have value.
+If such products are found, run the stock value to zero with the stock value correction report, if necessary.

 Note!
 The stock value correction report uses the option "recorded for the transaction" as the purchase price.
 If you use the correction report, you can no longer use any other purchase price in stock management reports than "recorded for the transaction" for the respective product.